project-hatohol/hatohol/doc/server/rest-api/items.rst

      - Brief
    * - name
      - String
-     - A name of the application.
+     - A name of the item group.

 Example
 -------------